How to Stream to Twitch, YouTube, and Kick at the Same Time (2026)

 5. Go Live

 Multistreaming is more than just a technical setup.
-You are now engaging with viewers on two platforms at once, and each platform has its own culture and expectations.
+You are now engaging with viewers on three platforms at once, and each platform has its own culture and expectations.
 Here are some practical tips:

-• Use unified chat.
-Rebeam's multichat feature combines Twitch and YouTube chat into a single view, so you do not have to switch between windows.
-This makes it much easier to engage with both audiences.
+- Use unified chat.
+Rebeam's multichat feature combines Twitch, YouTube, and Kick chat into a single view, so you do not have to switch between windows.
+This makes it much easier to engage with every audience.

-• Acknowledge both platforms.
-Make a habit of greeting viewers from both Twitch and YouTube.
-Something as simple as "Hey chat, welcome to everyone on Twitch and YouTube" goes a long way.
+- Acknowledge every platform.
+Make a habit of greeting viewers from Twitch, YouTube, and Kick.
+Something as simple as "Hey chat, welcome to everyone on Twitch, YouTube, and Kick" goes a long way.

-• Set expectations.
-Put a note in your stream title or panels that you are live on both platforms.
+- Set expectations.
+Put a note in your stream title or panels that you are live on all three platforms.
 Viewers appreciate transparency.

 What About Twitch Exclusivity?